-Route de la Bérarde is a legendary drive located in the heart of the Isère department, Auvergne-Rhône-Alpes region of France.
+Route de la Bérarde is a legendary drive located in the heart of the Isère department, in the Auvergne-Rhône-Alpes region of France.
+Stay safe.
+This road is passable but it can be impressive because it is winding and narrow.
+Crossings are difficult in some places.
 It’s one of the French balcony roads.

 Is Route de la Bérarde paved?

 Tucked away on the southeastern part of the country, Route de la Bérarde (Road RD530) is totally paved.
 Be careful: this road is drivable but is impressive as narrow and winding.

 How long is Route de la Bérarde?

 Running along Le Vénéon river, the drive is 27.2 km (16.9 miles) long, from Le Clapier (at the junction with D1091 road) to La Bérarde (a town in the Réserve Naturelle de la Haute Vallée du Vénéon).

 Is Route de la Bérarde dangerous?